salma-nyagaka/social_media/README.md

 - **Post Service**: Stores posts and comments.
 - **Notification Service**: Stores notification history and user preferences.

-To improve performance and scalability, caching mechanisms are used to reduce database load.
+To improve performance and scalability, caching mechanisms via the Redis server are used to reduce database load.

 ## Project Setup